tkurtbond/tkurtbond.github.io/posts/2009/11/26/lost-property/index.rst

 An unsanctioned thief, Jeck Lightfinger, had fled with his ill-gotten gains into **The Widow's Hold**, a local haunted house.
-The characters were charged with finding Jeck and
+The characters were charged with finding Jeck.

 They entered the ill-omened house and soon found the entrance to the tunnels below.
 They were soon ambushed by ghouls (in this scenario a